Somerset

 Residential development activity is lower than average in Somerset according to AreaSearch's national comparison of local real estate markets

-The area has an estimated 473 people per dwelling approval, reflecting its quiet development environment.
-Given stable or declining population forecasts, housing pressure may be lessened in the future, creating favourable conditions for buyers.
+The estimated 473 people per dwelling approval reflects its quiet, low activity development environment.
+Given stable or declining population forecasts, Somerset may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development